jvanname/circcash/CODE_OF_CONDUCT.md

 * Using proper grammar, spelling, punctuation, and capitalization
 * Using clear and more formal language instead of slang

+Users are encouraged to use their real names and identities.
+Anonymous users are more likely to misbehave.
+Uers are also encouraged to sign their statements with their Circcash private keys.

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and sexual attention or advances